LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Expected response from Elasticsearch:

 Elasticsearch returns a 400-error along with cause of the error in the response body.
-This HTTP error starts with a 4XX, meaning that the request was not written correctly.
+This HTTP status starts with a 4, meaning that the request was not written correctly.

 ![image](https://user-images.githubusercontent.com/60980933/125364982-b2a49d00-e330-11eb-8bc1-591c5cad501e.png)